J-Revell/Astellarn---Julia-Chess-Engine/README.md

 # Astellarn
 Astellarn is a simple chess project to satisfy my own curiosity, and learn about board representation, engine principles, and algorithms!

-Written in 100% Julia.
+Written in Julia, with Syzygy tablebase support via calls to Fathom.

 ## Features: